ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * The Group ID, used as OSCORE ID Context, which MUST be unique within the set of OSCORE groups under the Group Manager.

-Finally, the Group Manager replies to the Administrator with a 2.01 (Created) response.
+Finally, the Group Manager replies to the Administrator with a 2.01 (Created) response, which MUST have Content-Format set to "application/ace-groupcomm+cbor".
 One or more Location-Path options MUST be included in the response, indicating the location of the just created group-configuration resource.
 The response MUST NOT include a Location-Query option.

 The response payload is a CBOR map, whose possible entries are specified in {{config-repr}}.
 In particular, the following applies.